Why Slow Burn Season Two Is All About Bill Clinton’s Impeachment

 Step 3: Finding the Sound

 “I have a limited vocabulary when it comes to talking about sound,” Neyfakh admitted.
 “But we did know we wanted to use music more deliberately this season.”
 Much of that work leans on producer Andrew Parsons, whose aesthetic sense largely guides the feel of the season.
-They commissioned a new theme song from Peter Silberman of the band Happy Antlers, and worked with the band Wet on some episode scoring needs.
+They commissioned a new theme song from Peter Silberman of the band The Antlers, and worked with the band Wet on some episode scoring needs.

 To figure out how they would convey the sound of the Clinton impeachment saga, the Slow Burn team began by working with the rest of the Slate newsroom to put together a mood board collecting what people feel when they think about the ’90s.
 The exercise generated a number of useful memory artifacts: the NBC breaking-news sound cue, MTV, Nirvana, Wag the Dog, and perhaps most evocatively, the sound of flickering cameras.
 “It wasn’t necessarily an exercise that could intuitively translate into a note we can use,” said Neyfakh.
 “But having the mood board certainly guided our instincts.”